inukshuk/edtf-ruby/README.md

 EDTF-Ruby has been confirmed to work on the following Ruby implementations:
 1.9.3, 1.9.2, 1.8.7, Rubinius, and JRuby.
-Active Support's date extensions are currently listed as a dependency, because of a number of many functional overlaps.
+Active Support's date extensions are currently listed as a dependency, because of many functional overlaps.

 Quickstart